 1.

 The realization of a special issue should follow Art Style Magazine’s profile within the best practice guidelines on publishing ethics based on the directions from top institutions on teaching, science, and research worldwide.
-For more information, see Research Publishing Ethics available at the magazine’s website.
+For more information, see Research Publishing Ethics, which is available on the magazine’s website.
 The issues are special precisely because they differ from the regular thematic or mixed-topic editions.
-The articles can be commissioned, and renowned authors specialized in the special issue subject are invited to contribute.
+Articles can be submitted through a call for papers, and respected authors with expertise in the special issue’s subject can be invited to contribute.
+Guest editors will join the magazine’s team as co-editors, referencing previous special edition co-editors.

 2.

-As per the Art Style Magazine’s profile, the guest editors must have previous experience as an editor.
+As per the Art Style Magazine’s profile, the guest editors must have previous experience as editors.
 The guest editors need to outline the theme of the special issue (approx. 500 words with in-text citations), clarifying the context and relevance for an international publication, how the proposal relates to the magazine’s main theme, and what contributions the invited authors are expected to make.
 A brief biography of the guest editors is required and must include leading publications and previous experience in editing academic publications.
-Also, a list of the participating authors (the guest editors are considered to be authors) as well as information on the subjects of their respective contributions and how they are related to the special issue’s theme, is expected.
+Also, a list of the participating authors (guest editors can also be recognized as authors) as well as information on the subjects of their respective contributions and how they are related to the special issue’s theme, is expected.
 The guest editors should be committed to inviting authors whose contributions are pertinent to the issue at hand.
 For example, one way to ensure an excellent special issue with invited authors who are experts on the topic is to organize a special edition followed by a conference, congress, forum, or workshop session.
-This can lead to productive exchanges between the participants who have previously passed through a selection on the topic under discussion.
+That can lead to productive exchanges between the participants who have previously passed through a selection on the topic under discussion.

 3.